jobcloud/b2c-frontend-code-assessment/task_4/_Task.md

 }
 ````

-Try to validate for required fields in the frontend and show successful submission (or failure in case of a 409).
+Validate for required fields in the frontend and show successful submission (or failure in case of a 409).

 As an added bonus, make it look pretty.